jeremenichelli/jeremias.codes/src/posts/2024-12-18-cheat-codes.md

 });
 ```

-Now, let's build our collection of cheat codes, starting with a simple object with a _code_ property holding the sequence of keys we expect, and the _action_ to execute when it gets detected.
+Now, to define our cheat codes, we start with a simple object with a _code_ property holding its sequence of keys, and the _action_ to execute when it gets detected.

 ```js
 const cheatCode = {